pjd-dev/portfolio/doc/DOCKER_BUILD_FIX_TSCONFIG.md

 ## Problem

-When running the compose script (`podman-compose.sh`), the MCP container build was failing with:
+When running the service startup workflow (`./scripts/vault start`), the MCP container build was failing with:

 ```
 error: Cannot read file '/app/tsconfig.base.json'